gcrsef-gang/in-the-zone-code/data_parsing.md

 Add a column for the 2011 values for these (prefix with orig_).

-mean_income, pop_density, percent_non_hispanic_or_latino_white_alone
+median_household_income, pop_density, percent_non_hispanic_or_latino_white_alone, percent_non_Hispanic_black_alone, percent_hispanic_any_race, percent_non_hispanic_asian_alone, percent_occupied_housing_units, median_age,
+percent_households_with_people_undr_18, percent_of_households_in_same_house_year_ago, percent_bachelor_degree_or_higher

 ## More metrics

 ### % Upzoned

 For each tract:
-    calculate the percentage of lots in the tract for which MaxAllwFAR * LotArea has increased by more than 10% between the start and end years.
+    calculate the percentage of lots in the tract for which MaxAllwFAR/ResidFAR * LotArea has increased by more than 10% between the start and end years.

 Add as a column called percent_upzoned

+### Land Use Entropy

+Captures the homogeneity/heterogeneity of the census tract - 0 represents a tract where every lot has the same land use, while 1 represents a tract where land uses are evenly split between lots.

+Calculated as -1 * sum of p_j * ln(p_j) over all j, where j is the number of land uses and p_j is the proportion of lots with land use j.

+### Percent of properties which are subsidized

+For each lot in tract:
+Check if in subsidized housing records in subsidized_properties.csv using BBL number. (i.e. if lot is subsidized and before 3/1/2011)
+Create variable orig_percent_of_subsidized_propeties.